nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. A `CommandResult` instance is then returned, with feedback that the `RecurringExpenseManager` object was successfully deleted.

+:information_source: **Note**:
+- At step 2, if the index is detected as invalid or missing, an error will be shown and the sequence of action is terminated.

 A sequence diagram is provided as follows, which matches the list of steps mentioned above:

 SEQ#6